Embark on a virtual, 360-degree, School tour and get a sneak peek of our dedicated labs, workshops, and study areas!

 As you progress into third year, the programme will begin to focus on more advanced technical material.
 Taught modules provide insight and understanding from some of the leading research we undertake, while the dissertation project will refine your analytical and technical skills.
 This will also provide you with an opportunity to practise programming and design, and gain valuable hands-on experience of the discipline.
 You will also benefit from our Engineering Management module, which will examine the role of management and its relevance to engineers today.
 This experience will be essential in preparing you for a graduate career.

 Your fourth year of study provides you with a solid grasp of engineering in the real-world and experience of the profession through two short industry linked projects, building your confidence further and preparing you for the world of work.
 You will also be expected to apply all of the professional and technical skills you have developed over the course to complete an extensive group project.
 This will cement your study and ensure you are in the strongest possible position to begin your engineering career and work your way towards receiving Chartered status.

-Our programme is accredited as meeting complete fulfilment of the requirements for becoming a Chartered Engineer by The Institution of Engineering Technology (IET) and The Institution of Mechanical Engineers (IMechE).
+The MEng programme is accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.
+The degree is also professionally accredited by the Institution of Mechanical Engineers (IMechE).
 Teaching is delivered by world-class academics and shaped by their outstanding research output.
 You will gain hands-on experience with access to cutting-edge facilities and an array of high-quality equipment in our state-of-the-art Engineering Building.

 A Level AAA